 Prepare for the situation by keeping track of how people’s careers are progressing.
 How long have they been in their current role?
 When did they last have a pay rise or promotion?
 What training and development opportunities have they been given?
 There will no doubt be people in your team who are vocal about their aspirations, but make sure you don’t overlook those who are beavering away quietly.
 They could be secretly casting their eye around for new opportunities.

 Regular one-to-one catch ups with employees will help you gauge how people are feeling.
-Your HR system will also make it easy to get a snapshot of exactly what’s been going on with individuals so that you can see if someone needs a bit of attention.
+Your HR systems will also make it easy to get a snapshot of exactly what’s been going on with individuals so that you can see if someone needs a bit of attention.

 2. Change it up